 What do you get for your Table Service Credit?

 One Table Service Credit includes an entree, dessert, and beverage (including alcoholic beverages for adults).

-Tips are not included in the Dining Plan (something Guests don’t always thing of when they start grabbing Dining Reservations), so we will not be using tips in any of the following calculations.
+Tips are not included in the Dining Plan, so we will not be using it as a part of these calculations.
+This is something Guests don’t always thing of when they start grabbing Dining Reservations.

 Restaurants with the Worst Values on the Disney Dining Plan